Shepherd's Pie Meatballs & Mashed Potatoes is the classic comforting dish reinvented. Perfect for kids and kids at heart!

 Shepherds-Pie-Meatballs-and-Mashed-Potatoes-12_mini

-Start by melting 2 Tablespoons butter in a large skillet over medium heat then whisk in 3 Tablespoons gluten free or AP flour (dish will not be gluten free if using AP flour) until smooth.
+Start by melting 2 Tablespoons butter in a large skillet over medium heat then whisk in 3 Tablespoons gluten free flour (or AP flour if not GF).

 Shepherds-Pie-Meatballs-and-Mashed-Potatoes-13_mini

 Let the flour cook for a few minutes, or until golden brown, then slowly whisk in 14oz beef broth until smooth.
-Then add in 1 Tablespoon each Worcestershire sauce and gluten free Tamari or soy sauce (dish will not be GF is using traditional soy sauce).
+Then add in 1 Tablespoon each Worcestershire sauce and gluten free Tamari (or soy sauce if not gluten free).

 Shepherds-Pie-Meatballs-and-Mashed-Potatoes-14_mini

-Switch to a wooden spoon then let the sauce cook until thick and bubbly, about 5 minutes, stirring occasionally.
+Switch to a spatula then let the sauce simmer until thick and bubbly, about 5 minutes, stirring occasionally.

 Shepherds-Pie-Meatballs-and-Mashed-Potatoes-15_mini